 During the Algarve section of our most recent Portugal road trip, we came across a small fishing village that was just picture-perfect.
 It’s a town called Carvoeiro, hugged by the towering cliffs of the dramatic coastline between Lagos and Albufeira.
 The charming village is very compact, consisting of just a handful of streets, several alleys, a square and a beach.
 But don’t let its size fool you: Carvoeiro is surprisingly lively and close to some of the most scenic attractions in the Lagoa area.
 Let us take you on a tour of enchanting Carvoeiro, Algarve’s hidden gem, and show you why it’s one of the most picturesque places in Portugal.
+Chances are that, by the time you finished reading this article, you’ll be so charmed by Carvoeiro that you’ll be whipping out your beach vacation packing list.

 The streets of Carvoeiro are lined with small houses, some whitewashed, others pastel-tinted but all relatively small in size.
 Narrow alleys and staircases separate some of the house blocks.
 What was once a fishing village has become an increasingly popular Algarve holiday destination.
 During summer, tourists outnumber the locals.
 Souvenir shops, ice-cream salons and cafes line the 3 main streets that meet at the Largo da Praia de Carvoeiro Square.
 Right behind it you’ll find Praia do Carvoeiro beach with its eye-catching restored fishing boat as a proud reminder of the town’s heritage.